Easy Muffin Recipe With Cranberry Sauce and Bran

 In this enhanced variation, the addition of nuts, seeds, extra cranberries and cinnamon really makes these super tasty-- plus adding extra protein and fiber.

 I have also used chopped almonds when I was out of walnuts.
-If you wanted to add flax seed, that would be another nutritional boost.
+If you wanted to add ground flax seed, that would be another nutritional boost.

 3 c.
 All Bran cereal